acervenky/adequately-engineered-catalogue/README.md

 A single `adequately-engineered.html` catalogue page that lists the tools in this series.
 It features:

-- **Project cards** for IndITR and JobMemo — with descriptions, tech stacks, key stats, and GitHub links
+- **Project cards** for IndITR, JobMemo, and MumbaiDams — with descriptions, tech stacks, key stats, and GitHub links
 - **A WIP card** for whatever's being fixed next
 - **Dark navy design** — clean, readable, Inter font, sky-blue accent.
 Works on first open.